Luckily German cuisine is synonymous with heartiness. Here are ten of the best dishes the country has to offer when it's chilly and snowy out.

-Since kale in the country is harvested after the first frost of the year (which allows it to develop its unique, sweet yet somewhat bitter taste), restaurants will likely be serving this dish until at least February.
+Since kale in the country is harvested after the first frost of the year (which allows it to develop its unique, sweet yet somewhat bitter taste), restaurants will likely be serving this dish until at least February (even to-go in winter 2021).
 Added bonus: kale has one of the highest levels of vitamin C and folic acid compared to other winter vegetables.

 Knödel are essentially boiled dumplings found across a slew of European countries, though Germany is one such nation they are said to originate from.

 Made from mainly potatoes (bread or flour are typical additions), and known as Kloß in the north and west of Germany, the dumplings are often served as a side – though it’s not uncommon to see them served as a main course or in soups.